1 yard = 3 feet = 36 inches

-These calculations work for many projects, including fabric wallpaper and other wall coverings, tablecloths, bedding, ground and floor coverings, awnings, banners, backdrops, headboards, and panels.
+These calculations work for many projects, including fabric wallpaper and other wall coverings, tablecloths, duvet covers and bedding, ground and floor coverings, awnings, banners, backdrops, headboards, and panels.

 Start with your desired total width and divide by the width of the fabric.
 Round up to the next whole number.
 This is how many widths of fabric you need.

 Then take the total desired length and multiply by the number of widths you just calculated.

 Divide by 36 and round up to the next whole number.
 This is the total yardage you need.

 If you need multiple pieces that are the same size, before dividing by 36, multiply by the number you need, then divide by 36 and round up.

 Or if they’re different sizes, add them up before dividing by 36.

 If you have a patterned fabric and want to match up the design, before dividing by 36, add one vertical repeat per every extra width of fabric.